-The leopard tortoise gets its name from the markings on its shell that resemble the large cat with the same name.
-However, consider more than just the looks of this large tortoise before deciding to care for one, as it's long-lived, requires a lot of space, and has some specific needs.
+The leopard tortoise, native to South Africa, Ethiopia, and Somalia, is one of the largest tortoises.
+It gets its name from the markings on its shell that resemble the large spotted cat with the same name.
+Before committing to getting this tortoise, consider more than just the beautiful looks of this sizeable tortoise; it is long-lived, requires a lot of space, and has specific needs.

-- Scientific names: Leopard tortoise, Stigmochelys pardal, Stigmochelys pardalis pardalis, Stigmochelys pardalis babcocki
+Scientific Name: Stigmochelys pardal, Stigmochelys pardalis pardalis, Stigmochelys pardalis babcocki

 Leopard Tortoise Behavior and Temperament

 Like other tortoises, leopard tortoises are slow, quiet, and not aggressive.
 They're generally good-natured animals and not the most exciting of pets.